ssduman/go-spotify-data/README.md

 # Spotify Data Visualizer #
-* Full stack website for Spotify data: https://go-spotify-data.herokuapp.com/
+* Full stack website for Spotify data.
 ## Specifications: ##
 * Go to https://www.spotify.com/us/account/privacy/ and download your data.
 * No data is kept, uploads and auxilary files are deleted instantly.